lohedges/slsm/src/README.md

 // Perform the optimisation.
 optimise.solve()
 ```

-(Here the boundary point displacement$ is written as a linear combination of
-sensitivities.)

 If we instead wish to maximise the objective function subject to an equality
 constraint: